MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/grant-resource-specific-consent.md

 <b> After March 14th, 2024 </b>

-Admins adjust team and chat RSC settings through PowerShell cmdlets.
+Before you can manage your Team and Chat RSC settings with PowerShell, you need to connect PowerShell to your tenant using Microsoft Graph.
+You can learn more about managing Microsoft Graph settings with PowerShell [here](/manage-teams-with-microsoft-teams-powershell).
+You can use the `Connect-MgGraph` cmdlet to do this.
+You will need to connect with the following permissions.

+1. `TeamworkAppSettings.ReadWrite.All`
+1. `Policy.ReadWrite.Authorization`
+1. `Policy.ReadWrite.PermissionGrant`
+1. `AppCatalog.Read.All`

 The following are the available states for the PowerShell settings and each section shows examples of how to use these states to adjust your settings:

 | PowerShell State | Description |
 | ---- | ---- |